Aurora-RGB/Docs/content/devices/logitech.md

 You can use Aurora profiles and brand specific integrations (like Chroma) with Logitech devices using Aurora.

+Exceptionally these devices cannot work with Logitech SDK or OpenRGB:
+- G502X (this exact model)
+- PRO X TKL RAPID

 # Required Software

 One of: